mantisbt-plugins/MantisKanban/README.md

 Note: MantisBT 1.3 is currently [not supported](https://github.com/mantisbt-plugins/MantisKanban/issues/5)

-A version for Mantisbt 2.x can be found under the Mantisbt2.x branch
+A version for Mantisbt 2.x can be found under the Mantisbt2.x branch: https://github.com/mantisbt-plugins/MantisKanban/blob/MantisBT2.x

 __Setup__
 *   Upload the "MantisKanban" folder to your Mantis "plugins" folder